aljimsondev/open-cv/README.md

  - ✨ AI-Powered Tailoring – Generates unique cover letters based on your resume and job description.
  - 📄 Minimal Input – Just provide your name, email, resume, and job details.
  - ⚡ Quick & Easy – Get polished cover letters ready for submission in minutes.
- - 🔒 Privacy-Focused – Your data is secure and never shared without consent.
+ - 🔒 Privacy-Focused – Your data is secure and you have a freedom to delete your account whenever you want.

 ## TECH STACK
 - Frontend: Next.js / React